saltstack/salt/doc/ref/configuration/index.rst

    delta:
        2018.3.4

-Each of the Minions should send a ``True`` response as shown above.
+Each of the Minions should send a ``2018.3.4`` response as shown above, or any other salt version installed.

 What's Next?
 ============